Martinsville, Virginia: Sports

 Martinsville is home to the Martinsville Mustangs of the Coastal Plain League, a collegiate summer baseball league.
 The Mustangs play at Hooker Field in Martinsville.
 The Mustangs began play for the league's 2005 season.
+Martinsville was also home to two Minor league baseball teams, Martinsville Astros and Martinsville Phillies both Class-A affiliates of the Houston Astros and Philadelphia Phillies respectfully.

 The Martinsville area is also home to Martinsville Speedway, which opened in 1947.
-The NASCAR Cup Series and NASCAR Xfinity Series hosts two races there every year while the NASCAR Camping World Truck Series hosts one race there every year.
+The NASCAR Cup Series and NASCAR Xfinity Series hosts two races there every year while the NASCAR Craftsman Truck Series hosts one race there every year.
 The speedway also host the NASCAR Whelen All-American Series.